jruizgit/rules/docs/reference.md

 * Evetns be posted inside an `action` handler using the context parameter.
 * Events can be posted one at a time or in batches.
 * Events don't need to be retracted.
 * Events can co-exist with facts.
+* The post event operation is idempotent.

 The example below shows how two events will cause only one action to be scheduled, as a given event can only be observed once.
 You can contrast this with the example in the facts section, which will schedule two actions.
 #####Ruby